Rykian/CineVOlle/README.md

 ### Sending newsletter

 Newsletter is a rake task wich could be launched only on wednesday.
-It sends email only if there is screenings in native-language version
+It sends email only if there are screenings in the native-language version
 Type the following command in terminal :
 ```
 rake cinevolle:send_newsletter